Yinita/UnstableBaselines/README.md

 - store specific checkpoints

+- make it easy to specify a list of eval (and training) opponents
+- make single-player game collection easy
 - simplify wandb naming
 - unify wandb tracking between learner and actor (just pass the wandb object to the learner)
 - simplify the algorithm vs leaner split to make it more modular (i.e. move the optimizer step into the algorithm to allow for PPO etc. training; (also rename learner to something else))
 - It probably makes sense to empower the TrajectoryBuffer to actually manage the env for each step.
 That way it'll be easier to add GRPO with dynamic branching later on.

+- finish updating TextArena v0.6.9 so we can use it here

 KIV: